-This course builds on the skills learned in the Student Success Strategies course.
+This course builds on the skills learned in the Student Success Strategies course or its equivalent.
 It provides information on how to use the communication skills learned in order to make a successful presentation to a prospective employer.
 Students also learn how to uncover the hidden job market and identifyemployment opportunities.
-Self-assessment during this course allows students to identify their personal skills that are transferable to the workplace and to describe these skills to a prospective employer.
-Students are videotaped during a mock interview and participate in the analysis of their performance in the “interview”.
+Self-assessment during this course allows students to identify their personal skills that are transferable to the work place and to describe these skills to a prospective employer.
+Students may be videotaped during a mock interview and will participate in the analysis of their performance in the “interview”.

 This course explores the configuration and administration of common Cisco Network devices.
-Students will learn about Layered Internetwork Communication, Protocols and Standards and how to plan and design Internetworked LANS and WANS.
+Students will learn about layered Internetwork communication, protocols and standards and how to plan and design Internetworked LANs and WANs.
 This course will allow the students to work with the Cisco Internetwork Operating System (IOS) in a simulated environment.
 Students will learn to implement and manage Cisco routers and switches.

 This course explores the fundamental concepts in internetworking.
 The focus of this course is TCP/IP.
-Students will explore the DOD and OSI Reference Models and learn to identify TCP/IP Protocol Suite Components and implement IP addressing and Subnet Masks.
-Students will learn about name resolution and TCP/IP naming services and how to navigate the Cisco IOS Interface and perform basic operations on Cisco Routers and Switches.
+Students will explore the DOD and OSI reference models and learn to identify TCP/IP protocol suite components and implement IP addressing and Subnet masks.
+Students will learn about name resolution and TCP/IP naming services and how to navigate the Cisco IOS interface and perform basic operations on Cisco routers and switches.

 This course is the second of two consecutive courses that align to the Comptia A+ certification requirements.
 This course focuses on the software installation, configuration and troubleshooting as well as system security.
 Students will gain an understanding of the various network models, standards and protocols.
 Students will install configure and troubleshoot operating system software as well as application software packages.
 Finally the course will explore security issues involving software installations.